openbaton/docs/docs/zabbix-plugin.md

 The prerequisites are:

 - Zabbix server (2.2 or 3.0) installed and running.
-See [how to configure Zabbix server 2.2][zabbix-server-configuration].
+See [how to configure Zabbix server 2.2][zabbix-server-configuration-2.2] or [Zabbix server 3.0]zabbix-server-configuration-3.0].
 - RabbitMQ server installed and running
 - Git installed
 - Gradle installed